joker-b/botzo/_posts/2005-02-28-Fastest-Thumb-in-the-West.md

 One final handy fact about the correct Contax grip:

 When you use your thumb firmly, it's a lot easier to use the AE lock too.
 Your index finger is freer to move around.
 Of course, AE is one of those foolish modern features that no proper rangefinder user would want.
-I mean, not before 2002, at which point it became perfect.
+I mean, not before 2002, at which point autoexposure was added to the M7 and declared  perfect.